matthewdavidrodgers/website/content/posts/minecraft-discord-bot.md

 I had trouble with the pipes of the exec'd command and the logfile I was writing them to.
 Piping directly to the logfile worked fine, but trying to buffer them at all, so that I could check them and report to the discord server on request, proved to be a challenge I didn't quite understand.
 I expect more work with Go to get me there, but I was ok giving up on that front for this project.

+And while I got to know a lot of the ins and outs of writing Go software, one piece that I consciously skipped over was testing.
+There are no tests for our bot, meaning I don't have a lot of confidence that my bot will always perform the way I think it will.
+I'd like to write a test suite-- if only for the practice-- but since our stakes were so low, I was ok with moving along without one.

-The other piece that's not quite there is the reliability of the minecraft server on my cloud instance.
+The other piece that's not quite there is the reliability of the Minecraft server on my cloud instance.
 Extended play times would sometimes cause the server to choke and crash, especially with four or more players all playing at once.

 For the most part, this hasn't been a huge issue, as we all play very casually, and the amount of time it takes to hit that threshold is usually where we start getting bored, but it is a clear weak point in the infrastructure.